 - Microwave Sterilizer Bags // These things are time savers.
 Like I said above, we had to sterilize the pump parts every time I pumped due to issues with nipple thrush, so there was a lot of sterilizing because I was pumping every 3-4 hours.
 Just don’t forget to add the water to the bag when you use them or else you could shrink your pump parts.

 - Breast Pads // These ones are SUPER soft.
-Thanks to nipple thrush, my doctor recommended that I change my breast pads out every time I pumped to keep the area dry.
+Thanks to nipple thrush, my doctor recommended that I change my breast pads out every time I pumped to keep the area dry, so I purchased three packs.

 - Nipple Cream // You’ll receive some Lanisoh nipple cream samples in the different baby registry free gift boxes, but I preferred this nipple cream.